Quezon: National representation

 The province of Quezon sends 4 members to the House of Representatives, one of the nation's least-represented congressional delegations despite its large voting population and huge land area.
 Consequently, Quezon is also a member of Lingayen-Lucena Corridor, the largest voting bloc in the Philippines, demographically, where national elections are claimed to be won.
 The corridor comprises about 40% of the total voting population in the Philippines.

 Quezon has yet to place a speaker of the House since its establishment and the last Senate president from Quezon was its namesake and inaugural holder, former Senate President, Manuel L. Quezon.
 He also became the first and only elected president who hails from Baler which was born at the time that the town was still part of Tayabas.

 Although the Philippine Senate elects its senators At-large, Quezon was last represented in the Senate by its native until 30 June 1995 by Senator Wigberto Tañada, which hails from Gumaca and partially, by Senator Edgardo Angara until 30 June 2013, which hails from Baler which were also born at the time that the town is still part of Tayabas.

-Quezon is represented in the Philippine House of Representatives in the 19th Congress by its congressional delegation, district representatives Mark Enverga (First) of Nationalist People's Coalition, David Suarez (Second) of Lakas, Rey Arrogancia (Third) of Nationalist People's Coalition, and Mike Tan (Fourth) of Nationalist People's Coalition.
+Quezon is represented in the Philippine House of Representatives in the 20th Congress by its congressional delegation, district representatives Mark Enverga (First) of Nationalist People's Coalition, David Suarez (Second) of Lakas, Reynante Arrogancia (Third) of Nationalist People's Coalition, and Keith Micah Tan (Fourth) of Nationalist People's Coalition.